Skip to main content

 How is harissa used today?

 Today, harissa is one of the clearest North African ingredients in global pantry culture.
-It appears in couscous, shakshuka-like egg dishes, chickpea soups, fish stews, lamb, chicken, roasted carrots, cauliflower, potatoes, sandwiches, yogurt sauces, and olive-oil marinades.
+It appears in couscous, shakshuka-like egg dishes, chickpea soups, fish stews, lamb, chicken, roasted carrots, cauliflower, potatoes, sandwiches, yogurt sauces, and olive oil marinades.
 Chefs use it because it brings color, spice, and savory depth at once.
+It represents another chili paste shaped by New World peppers, comparable to East Asian gochujang.

 For food history, harissa is a useful reminder that cuisines are not frozen in antiquity.
 A New World crop became a North African identity food because local cooks made it their own.
 Harissa's story links chili-pepper history, Mediterranean trade, Maghrebi spice knowledge, couscous culture, migration, and modern global comfort food in one red paste.